 * In September 2012, QSSI was purchased by Optum, a subsidiary of UnitedHealth Group, the parent company of UnitedHealthcare, the largest insurer in the nation.

 Lest anyone might suggest that Steve Larsen may have been involved in a nefarious plot to benefit UnitedHealth, former Rep. Earl Pomeroy, a registered lobbyist with Alston & Bird, which represents Aetna, “dismissed the notion that Larsen may have given Optum an unfair advantage.”

 UnitedHeathcare’s stealth takeover of the administrative entity that will allow their subsidiary to supervise risk adjustment for the plans in the federal health insurance exchange should have us all concerned.
 Considering their prior bad behavior, should we trust them now that they have even greater control over risk adjustment?
 Think not.

 Okay, it’s clear that the problem is that we have turned control of health care financing over to an industry that must place its own interests over those of patients.
 So what is the solution?
 Do we further increase regulatory oversight?
-History has shown that they will always meet their fundamental business obligations by finding other ways to skirt regulatory interventions, just as they found a way improve their return when risk adjustment was applied as a solution to their practice of favorable selection (selectively mark
+History has shown that they will always meet their fundamental business obligations by finding other ways to skirt regulatory interventions, just as they found a way improve their return when risk adjustment was applied as a solution to their practice of favorable selection (selectively marketing the healthy).

 No, it is not that they need more government oversight, because that clearly is an inadequate solution.
 Rather, the solution is that this industry needs to be replaced with a public program owned by the people of this nation.
 We need a public service model instead of a private business model of health care financing.
 We need a single payer national health program – an improved Medicare that covers everyone.